OLED vs QD-OLED – What Is The Difference?

 Their W-OLED gaming monitors, such as the ASUS PG27AQDM, have an aggressive matte anti-glare coating, which efficiently prevents reflections but adds graininess to the image that’s noticeable when displaying solid colors.

-Samsung QD-OLED panels (for both TVs and monitors) have a semi-glossy screen coating with less mirror-like reflections, but because they don’t have a polarization layer, ambient lighting causes raised blacks.
+Samsung QD-OLED panels (for both TVs and monitors) have a glossy screen surface with less mirror-like reflections, but because they don’t have a polarization layer, lighting that hits the screen directly will cause raised blacks with a purplish glow.

 JOLED RGB panels have a similar coating to that of QD-OLED.